CogentRoleplayCommunity/CogentCreatureCollection/README.md

 2. The tamer performs the action implied by the Tame Method (e.g. offering a Lure, setting a trap, using a Psionic device etc.)
 3. The tamer succeeds on a **tame check** equal to 2 + the monster’s Tier (so 3 for a Tier 1 Creature) using their compatible vocation.

+### Scale and Taming
+If a creature is a size category larger than you, you will occur the penalty that is described in the **Scale** Core Rules.
+If you already have tamed monsters, for the purposes of determining Scale difference you are considered to have the Scale of the largest creature you have tamed.
+Thus, if one wants to eventually tame collosal creatures, you will likely need to move through the size categories, using ever larger creatures to tame creatures the next Scale category up.

 ## What Can I do with my new Monster Friend?